TokaAbdulhamied/Distributed-Systems/README.md

 SELECT create_distributed_table('"orderItems"', 'userId');
 ```

 Now you can use the app at your [localhost](http://localhost:3000/).

+## To Create Admin User

+You must create a user with this email "admin@shop.com"